ArduPilot/ardupilot_wiki/common/source/docs/common-pozyx.rst

 Pozyx for Non-GPS Navigation
 ============================

+[copywiki destination="copter,rover"]

-This article explains how a `Pozyx <https://www.pozyx.io/>`__ system based on the `DWM1000 <http://www.decawave.com/products/dwm1000-module>`__ can be used as a short-range substitude for a GPS allowing position control modes like Loiter, PosHold, RTL, Auto indoors.
+This article explains how a `Pozyx <https://www.pozyx.io/>`__ system based on the `DWM1000 <http://www.decawave.com/products/dwm1000-module>`__ can be used as a short-range substitute for a GPS allowing position control modes like Loiter, PosHold, RTL, Auto indoors.

 .. note::